HMH-361: Vietnam War

+The squadron left South Vietnam on 1 April 1966 and returned on 26 May.
+During this tour the squadron supported Operation Colorado, Operation Hastings, Operation Golden Fleece, and Operation Rio Blanco.
+Over the course of the seven month deployment, HMM-361 flew 31, 959 sorties, accounting for 10,774 flight hours, performed 2,312 MEDEVACs, and lifted 37, 209 personnel.
+HMM-361 departed South Vietnam on 16 December returning to MCAF Futenma.

 On 16 February 1967 the squadron returned to South Vietnam from Okinawa rejoining MAG-16.

 In late May the squadron supported Operation Union II.
 On 3 September 17 of its helicopters were destroyed by People's Army of Vietnam artillery fire while they were parked at Đông Hà Combat Base.
 This incident would lead to their transfer south to the Marble Mountain Air Facility.
 On 15 November the squadron flew aboard USS Iwo Jima to become the Special Landing Force (SLF) Alpha helicopter squadron.

 On 22 January 1968 the squadron lifted BLT 2nd Battalion, 4th Marines ashore to Camp Evans and then lifted the 1st Battalion, 9th Marines to Khe Sanh Combat Base.
 On 10 February the squadron was assigned to MAG-16.
 On 18 May the squadron departed for the U.S. On its return to the U.S. the squadron was attached to Marine Aircraft Group 26 at Marine Corps Air Station New River, North Carolina.
 It was there that the squadron transitioned to the CH-53D Sea Stallion helicopter and was redesignated Marine Heavy Helicopter Squadron, HMH-361.

 In August 1969 the squadron returned to South Vietnam joining Marine Aircraft Group 36 at Phu Bai Combat Base.
 On 26 September the squadron was transferred to MAG-16.

-On 28 January 1970 the squadron departed South Vietnam boarding ships for Marine Corps Air Station Santa Ana, California.
+On 28 January 1970 the squadron departed South Vietnam boarding ships for Marine Corps Air Station Santa Ana in California.